 From noon to midnight, guests will enjoy a mix of art exhibitions, musical performances, academic presentations and a get-together.
-The Friends of the University of Mannheim will receive an invitation to this special event.
+Members of “Freunde der Universität Mannheim” will receive an invitation to this special event.

 Each spring, about 180 invited guests from the worlds of science, business and society celebrate the Universitätstag of the University of Mannheim in the Rittersaal of the Schloss.
 The President of the University of Mannheim reflects on the university’s achievements during the past year.
 He also talks about the main priorities and challenges for the upcoming year, whether it concerns science, teaching and university administration or construction activities on campus.
 The visitors learn about key issues the University of Mannheim has dealt with and that will strongly affect it in the future.
 During the Schlossfest, committed donors and supporters of the university are honored and teachers receive the Teaching Award for their excellent teaching performance.
 After that, university members and guests have the opportunity to engage in conversation.

-Members of the Friends of the University of Mannheim will receive an invitation to this exclusive event.
+Members of “Freunde der Universität Mannheim” will receive an invitation to this exclusive event.

 The general meeting is followed by presentations giving a special insight into current research at the University of Mannheim.
 The topics covered vary each year.